Base64 Encoder & Decoder

 How to use Base64 Encoder & Decoder

-- View the result instantly in the output box.
+- The result appears instantly in the output panel.

 Features

-- Two-way conversion — Encode plain text to Base64 or decode Base64 back to readable text in a single tool, with one-click direction toggle.
+- Two-way conversion — Encode plain text to Base64 and decode Base64 back to text in the same tool.
+One-click direction switch, no separate page.

 Frequently Asked Questions